Commit Messages

 Reviewed by a-fellow-committer, maybe-multiple.

-Merges [26851] to the to the x.x branchbranch A directory in Subversion.
+Merges [26851] to the x.x branchbranch A directory in Subversion.
 WordPress uses branches to store the latest development code for each major release (3.9, 4.0, etc.).
 Branches are then updated with code for any minor releases of that branch.
 Sometimes, a major version of WordPress and its minor versions are collectively referred to as a "branch", such as "the 4.0 branch"..

 Props person, another.